dherault/coursera_algorithms/README.md

 Running time: O(n) where n = r - l + 1 (O(1) work per array entry)

 Correctness: the for loop maintains the invariants (A[l + 1]...A[i - 1] < p and A[i]...A[j - 1] > p)

+#### Correctness of Quicksort

+By induction.
+Think about the partitioned array.
+The "parts" are smaller than n, hence the proof.

+#### Choosing a Good Pivot

+The running time of QuickSort depends on the quality of the pivot

+If pivot is always the first element, on a sorted array QuickSort performs theta(n²) Because n + (n - 1) + ... + 1 < n²

+If pivot is always the median element of te array, on any array QuickSort performs theta(nlogn)

+How to choose pivots?
+Key idea: random pivots!

+QuickSort theorem:
+for every input array of length n, t average running time of QuickSort with random pivots is O(nlogn)